shayaShav/app-remote-debugger/README.md

 # PubNub Remote Debugger : An easy way to debug your mobile web app

-This tool allows you to easily debug any app on a remote device.
+This tool allow you to easily debug any web app from a remote device.
 Main features are :
-* Automatically display all the "console.log" events from the remote device app in your local browser.
+* Automatically display all the "console.log" events from the remote device web app in your local browser.
-* Send JS function & scripts to the remote device app through your local browser.
+* Send JS function & scripts to the remote device web app through your local browser.

 #What is it good for?
 Developing mobile web apps often requires debugging, and that when it's getting dirty : in order to view the console logs from your mobile web app you'll usually have to install heavy debuggers or plugins.